Reflections on Winning WeAreDevelopers CODE100

 There isn’t much to say about the playoffs.
 All 100 participants gathered in front of the convention center, where the 32 finalists were selected through a 12-question multiple-choice quiz, which everyone completed on their phones.

 Given the name CODE100, I, and most participants I talked to, expected to already be writing code that day.
-In that sense, it was a bit of a disappointment, but later I will explain why this still may have been the right call given the number of participants.
+In that sense, it was a bit of a disappointment, but later I will explain why this may still have been the right call given the number of participants.

 Round 1